Typical Carmen in the Albaicín

 What is a Carmen?

 A Casa Carmen is a house in Granada.
-It has a garden with grape vines and fruit trees and a high wall which separates it from the street.
-The word comes from Arabic term karm meaning vine.
+With a garden planted with grape vines and fruit trees.
+Normally surrounded by a high wall and vegetation that separates it from the street.
+The word Carmen comes from Arabic term karm meaning vine.
 In Granada this word came to mean a rustic house with these specific characteristics.
 A home for leisure but also practical too.
 It is not a kitchen garden or an ornamental garden but a perfect combination of the two.
 Fruit trees bring colour, shade and fragrance to the garden, of course they also bear fruit too.

 Typical Carmen plants are grape vines, pomegranate, lemon, orange, apricot, plum, peach, pear or apple trees.
-There are also many scented flowers in the Carmenes.
+There are also many scented flowers in the Carmens.
 Fragrances such as jasmine, rose, carnation, honeysuckle, stock flowers or even tuberos.
-This builing style is not a luxury home, it´s a home with a good size garden space.
+This building style is not a luxury home, it´s a home with a good size garden space.
 Other produce too such as Lettuces, broad beans, spinach, strawberries or spring onions is typical.

 Often the outdoor space is on two or three different levels.
 Other features are ponds, fountains or water channels.
 The movement of the water between the different levels creates a comforting sound.
-In Granada the majority of the Carmenes have views of the Alhambra palace from their location on the hill opposite the palace.
+In Granada the majority of the Carmens have views of the Alhambra palace from their location on the hill opposite the palace.
+Some in the Albaicin and others in the Realejo Quarter.

 Where are the Carmenes in Granada?

 Almost everywhere.
-Many streets, restaurants and hotels have the name Carmen de… They are endless Carmenes in the city.
+Many streets, restaurants and hotels have the name Carmen de… They are endless Carmens in the city.
 Far too many for to explain in this piece but I will give you an idea of these typical buildings in Granada.
 Most of them situated opposite the beautiful Alhambra palace.
-The city itself is sometimes called the City of Carmenes.
+The city itself is sometimes called the City of Carmens.
 Even Granada C.F Football ground is called Los Carmenes.